Pull to refresh

 Overview

-For two decades, the most effective treatments for moderate-to-severe psoriasis required needles — self-injected drugs or clinic infusions that many patients refused or abandoned.
-On March 18, 2026, the Food and Drug Administration (FDA) approved ICOTYDE, a once-daily pill that blocks the interleukin-23 (IL-23) receptor with the precision of an injectable biologic.
-In clinical trials of roughly 2,500 patients, about 70 percent achieved clear or almost clear skin at 16 weeks, with side effects within 1.1 percentage points of a placebo.
+For two decades, treating moderate-to-severe psoriasis required needles — self-injected drugs or clinic infusions many patients refused or abandoned.
+On March 18, 2026, the FDA approved ICOTYDE, a once-daily pill that blocks the IL-23 receptor like injectable biologics.
+In trials of roughly 2,500 patients, about 70 percent achieved clear or almost clear skin at 16 weeks, with side effects within 1.1 percentage points of placebo.

 Key Indicators